 In the classical setting of lattices in semisimple Lie groups and linear algebraic groups over local fields these questions are well studied.
 Indeed, there are deep theorems such as the Margulis normal subgroup theorem, super-rigidity theorem, and the arithmeticity theorem \cite{MargulisBook}.

 The non-classical setting is more complicated and was initiated by studying lattices in the full automorphism group of a locally-finite polyhedral complex.
 A striking example of the non-classical setting is given by the work of Burger and Mozes \cite{BurgerMozes1997,BurgerMozes2000struct,BurgerMozes2000lat}.
 The authors constructed torsion-free simple groups which could be realised as cocompact irreducible lattices in a product of automorphism groups of locally-finite trees.
-More generally, we can consider lattices acting on $\CAT(0)$ spaces which encompasses symmetric spaces, non-positively curved manifolds, Euclidean and hyperbolic buildings, and more.
+More generally, we can consider lattices acting on $\CAT(0)$ spaces; a class which encompasses symmetric spaces, non-positively curved manifolds, Euclidean and hyperbolic buildings, and more.
 The reader is referred to \cite{BridsonHaefligerBook} for a comprehensive introduction to the theory.